6.2 miles W of Dartmouth

 The glamping glamourpuss that is Poppy is set slap bang in the middle of what we like to call Devon heaven - four and a half acres of wildflower meadows, woodlands, a stream and a large lake that all add up to an idyllic rural escape.
 Ashley's Shack shares the huge site - but don't worry, here you'll be perfectly private to do your own thing.
 The yurt itself stands on a wooden deck built into the side of the meadow, and this is where - step aside Jamie - you'll create culinary masterpieces on the full-size gas barbie.
 Read a book, sip a coffee, watch the wildlife (don't forget your copy of The Observer Book of Birds), or else do nothing but chillax in front of the eye-achingly gorgeous views.
 From the very moment you pull off the Totnes to Dartmouth Road (which can be busy during the day) you'll start to switch off and slow down.

 Inside, Tardis-like, Poppy Yurt is huge - an open plan living area with a wooden floor, colourful rugs and a log burner (which, as well as keeping you warm as toast, also boils the kettle).
 At the foot of the comfy double bed is a poppy-red futon sofa that - ta da! - transforms into an extra bed should the need arise.
 There's electricity for gadgets galore but, better still, switch the technology off, lie on the bed and gaze up at the stars through the clear covered roof.
 This is, after all, what luxury camping is all about.
 And it doesn't stop there.
 Double doors lead to the baby yurt next door, home to bunk-beds and a sparkling shower area with a wash-basin (naturally, there's hot and cold running water on tap) and flushing loo.
 For washing up, there's a nifty outdoor kitchen sink, also with hot and cold water, right next to the barbecue.
+The Owners even provide a box of scrummy locally-made goodies for you to enjoy, including their home-made honey and local cheese!

 So far, so grown up.
 Romantic getaway?
 Definitely.
 But this place is also perfect for a family break.
 If you decide to bring the kids they'll have hour after hour of good old-fashioned fun, running free in the glorious woodlands, meadow and orchard - they may even bump into the Owners' free-range chickens.
 Or let them row on the lake and play Swallows and Amazons on its two small islands, Alice and Milo.
 Best to keep an eye on them near the water at all times, of course - but no doubt you'll be joining in soon enough!